cobbce/color-memory-blinks/README.md

 The project uses multiple files just for organization.
 This is supported by the Arduino editor loaded as tabs.

-ColorMemory.ino is the starting file and declares a few constants and utilities.
-The number prefixes for each file help organize the tabs in the Arduino editor in a logical order.
+The number prefixes in the file names help organize the tabs in the Arduino editor in a logical order.

+* ColorMemory.ino is the starting file and declares a few constants and utilities.
-1_Game - declares game state and shared functionality.
+* 1_Game - declares game state and shared functionality.
-2_WaitingToStart - represents idle state in between games.
+* 2_WaitingToStart - represents idle state in between games.
 Waits for a button click with 2-6 connected blinks attached to start.
-3_SetupGame - initialize a new game, assign a color to each tile.
+* 3_SetupGame - initialize a new game, assign a color to each tile.
 Setup leader state to drive game logic.
-4_PlayGame_Leader - represents the leader tile that generates the sequences and processes player moves 4_PlayGame_Tile - represents the game pieces that are assigned turns in the sequence by the leader.
+* 4_PlayGame_Leader - represents the leader tile that generates the sequences and processes player moves
+* 4_PlayGame_Tile - represents the game pieces that are assigned turns in the sequence by the leader.
-5_GameOver - game over state that displays player score z_Main - The setup and loop methods that drive the game, plus a state transition function to switch between the various game states described above.
+* 5_GameOver - game over state that displays player score
+* z_Main - The setup and loop methods that drive the game, plus a state transition function to switch between the various game states described above.

 # Playing the Game
 Setup: